The Virus (TV series)

 The Virus (Korean: 더 바이러스) is a 2013 South Korean television series starring Um Ki-joon, Lee So-jung, Lee Ki-woo, and Jo Hee-bong.
 It aired on OCN from March 1 to May 3, 2013, on Fridays at 22:00 for 10 episodes.

 Plot

 Lee Myung-hyun and his disease control task force investigate a mutant virus that has a 100% fatality rate and kills the infected within three days.
-Not only must they find an antidote, they must also stop the epidemic from spreading and killing all of mankind.
+Not only must they find an antidote, they must also stop the epidemic from spreading and killing all of humankind.